Result of a wild herb hike in Friuli Venezia Giulia Photo FVG A. Castiglioni

 A wild herb hike can be easily combined with a mobile home holiday

 - Do you want to rent a motorhome?
 Then you will find information and a selection in these booking options.
 Or would you prefer to stay overnight in a roof tent on the car?
-Also the overnight stay in camping tent is possible.
+Also the overnight stay in camping tents is possible.

 - Check our packing list for campers to see whether you have packed everything for your motorhome tour.

 - Campsites for Italy* can be found here..
-After a day trip, you can easily go there in a Dutch Oven or on the portable grill or maybe on that Campfire after a day trip .
-Dutch oven accessories here.
+After a day trip, you can easily go there in a Dutch Oven or on the portable grill or maybe on a campfire .
+You can also find Dutch oven accessories can be found here.